mechkit/solar_design_algorithm/SDA_standard.md

 Choose the conductor with a current rating that is greater than the OCPD rating from NEC table 310.15(B)(16).
 NEC chapter 9 table 8 provides more details on the conductor.
-For 'exposed source circuit wiring', 10 AWG wire is used as a best practice.
+For DC circuits, 10 AWG wire is used as a best practice.

 The NEC article 352 and 358 tables are used to find a conduit with a sufficent 40% fill rate to hold the total conductor size for all the conductors.